 Price Analysis

 The entry points are not close.
-Mandarin Oriental Residences starts at $3.5M, with Kohn Pedersen Fox architecture and an integrated Mandarin Oriental hotel on a private island.
-Waldorf Astoria Residences Miami opens lower, from $1.2M for a lower-floor one-bedroom, because the 100-story tower spreads 360 residences over far more height, and runs up to the $40M-plus Penthouse Collection.
+The Residences at Mandarin Oriental start at $3.5M, per Fortune International Group, with Kohn Pedersen Fox architecture and an integrated Mandarin Oriental hotel on a private island.
+Waldorf Astoria Residences Miami opens lower, from about $1.2M for a lower-floor residence, because the 100-story tower spreads 387 residences over far more height, and runs up into the multi-million penthouse tier.
 So a buyer who wants the brand experience at the lowest possible cost can get into Waldorf for roughly a third of Mandarin's floor.
-A buyer who wants island exclusivity and a smaller, 220-residence building pays the Mandarin premium for it.
+A buyer who wants island exclusivity pays the Mandarin premium for it, and that premium is being paid: Swire has logged $1.3 billion in residential sales, and two crown penthouses closed at $49.9 million each, about $6,300 per square foot, a mainland Miami condo price record, per PROFILEmiami.

 Who Should Pick Which

-Choose Mandarin Oriental Residences if: you want a private-island address on Brickell Key, a smaller 220-residence building, and a Swire Properties project tied to an on-site Mandarin Oriental hotel with five-star spa, dining, and in-residence housekeeping.
-You are comfortable with a $3.5M floor and a longer timeline, with delivery estimated around 2029, in exchange for seclusion and a Kohn Pedersen Fox tower on the water.
+Choose The Residences at Mandarin Oriental if: you want a private-island address on Brickell Key, a low-density two-tower project of 228 and 70 residences, and a Swire Properties development tied to a brand-new 121-key Mandarin Oriental hotel with five-star spa, dining, and in-residence housekeeping.
+You are comfortable with a $3.5M floor and a longer timeline, with the site cleared in April 2026 and completion targeted for 2030, in exchange for seclusion and Kohn Pedersen Fox towers on the water.

-Choose Waldorf Astoria Residences Miami if: you want to be in the center of Downtown in the tallest residential building south of New York, you like the Sieger Suarez and Carlos Ott design of 9 stacked glass cubes, and you want the lowest entry into a major hotel-branded tower, from $1.2M.
-You also get a sooner timeline, with residences phasing through 2027 rather than 2029.
+Choose Waldorf Astoria Residences Miami if: you want to be in the center of Downtown in the tallest residential building south of New York, you like the Sieger Suarez and Carlos Ott design of 9 stacked glass cubes, and you want the lowest entry into a major hotel-branded tower, from about $1.2M.
+You also get a sooner timeline, with the tower already past 60 of 100 floors and delivery guided to 2028 rather than 2030.

 Rental Policy and Investment Profile

-Both buildings sit on a 30-day minimum rental rule as of Q2 2026, so neither is set up for daily Airbnb, and both fit a long-term lease investor.
+Both buildings sit on a 30-day minimum rental rule as of July 2026, so neither is set up for daily Airbnb, and both fit a long-term lease investor.
 The difference for an investor is the cost basis.
-Waldorf's $1.2M entry means a far lower amount of capital to deploy per residence, which matters if you are buying for yield rather than for the island lifestyle.
-Mandarin's higher floor concentrates more capital into a scarcer, 220-unit building on a private island, which is the bet on long-run scarcity rather than near-term rental math.
+Waldorf's roughly $1.2M entry means a far lower amount of capital to deploy per residence, which matters if you are buying for yield rather than for the island lifestyle.
+Mandarin's higher floor concentrates more capital into a scarcer island product, which is the bet on long-run scarcity rather than near-term rental math, and the resale comps at Brickell Key are already extreme, with two penthouses closing at $49.9 million each.
 Per Knight Frank, both benefit from the 20 to 30 percent branded-residence resale premium over non-branded comps.

 My Recommendation